soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 >
 > Ontologies help us to:
 >
-> - make the meaning of data explicit and formally capture the semantics of data
+> - make the meaning of data explicit and formally capture the semantics of data,
 > - formally express and describe semantic relationships,
-> - make knowledge machine-readable
+> - make knowledge machine-readable,
 > - support interoperability and reuse across systems and institutions, and
-> - connect data within the Linked Open Data ecosystem.
+> - connect data within the Linked Open Data (LOD) ecosystem.
 >
 > **In short**: Ontologies make domain knowledge explicit, structured, shareable, and machine-processable.